stephenjlovell/parse_caml/readme.md

 | row_limit: 10000 | Use this option to specify a maximum number of data rows to be returned by the query. |

 These arguments are optional and may be omitted.

+You may also call parse_caml with no arguments or pass in null.
+This will generate a CAML query that returns all items in the current SharePoint view.

 ### Example Query